top of page

 What Are Muscular Imbalances?

-Definition: The term “muscular imbalances” is defined as a lack of balance between functionally opposite muscle groups, such as the abdomen and back or between the left and right side.
-Muscular imbalance means that the originally balanced state of muscular tension is off-kilter, and some muscles are too tight or some not tight enough, leading to changes in strength and mobility.
+The term “muscular imbalances” refers to a lack of balance between functionally opposite muscle groups.
+This includes pairs such as the abdomen and back or the left and right sides of the body.
+When these muscles are not balanced, some may become too tight while others are too loose.
+This imbalance leads to changes in strength and mobility.

-• Greater susceptibility to strains and muscle tears due to mechanical overexertion of shortened muscles and reduced elasticity (Brockett et al., 2004).
+• A higher risk of strains and muscle tears, as shortened muscles become mechanically overexerted and lose elasticity (Brockett et al., 2004).

 Treating and Correcting Muscular Imbalances